 If you're working with small business owners, you may think that branded content is out of their budget.
 However, there are many low-cost ways to introduce great content for your clients that doesn't involve a movie set.
 The concept of branded content is simple: you provide something of value to your readers that reminds them of your brand.
 Studies show that branded content makes companies more memorable to potential customers than typical advertising.
 If you're not putting it out there, you're losing out on an incredibly valuable marketing opportunity.
-Here are some great, low-budget opportunities for branded content.
+Here are some great, low-budget types of branded content ideas and opportunities.

 Don't shy away from providing industry tips.
 By incorporating "how-to" or DIY articles, you can give value to your clients without a film budget.
 Make sure that the guide is topical to your clients' readers -- for instance, if you're working with an HVAC company, it probably doesn't make sense to do an article on programming garage door openers.
 But finding content that's appropriate for your clients' audience is pretty easy.
 Just think about the questions they get asked most frequently and create content that answers those questions.
 By saving their consumers a call, you help them gain trust, which means they'll call your clients when they have further questions.

-Another thing you can do for your clients is give their readers the information needed to purchase widely.
+Another branded content idea that you can do for your clients is give their readers the information needed to purchase wisely.
 Ask your clients what they usually recommend to their customers, why they recommend it, and what it can do for their customers.
 By having this information on their website, they can establish their brand as an authority and help people all over the globe make informed decisions.

 Create a YouTube Channel